Olbrien/42Lisboa-lvl_4_cpp_modules/README.md

     This are read only and can't be changed.
     You should always declare the variable as constant when you have values that are unlikely to change.

+    const can be on right or left.
+If it's on right, it's reading on what's on the left, if it's on the left and there's nothing on the right, it's reading on the right of it.

+        canonicalform(canonicalform const & obj);   // Same
+        canonicalform(const canonicalform & obj);   // Same

+Constants Classes / Functions:

+    Example:

+            class ConstFunc {
+                public:
+                    int hello(int a) const{
+                        this->_number;
+                    }
+                private:
+                    int _number;
+            };

+        This const after hello is the same as having:

+                int hello(const ConstFunc* this, int a) const{
+                    this->_number;
+                }

+        If you don't have a const at the end it's the same as:

+                int hello(ConstFunc* this, int a){
+                    this->_number;
+                }

 ---------------------------------------------------------------------------------------------